xtexChooser/git-mirrors/tests/e2e/README.md

 ### Define new repos

 Take a look at `declare_repos_test.go` to see how to add your repositories.
-Feel free to improve the logic used there if you need more advanced functionality (it is a simplified version of the code used in the integration tests).
+Feel free to improve the logic used there if you need more advanced functionality, it is a simplified version of the code used in the integration tests.

 ### Accessibility testing